-The Group plans to apply the relief rule to "inherit" the earlier definition of leasing at the transition.
-This means that it will apply IFRS 16 on all contracts entered into before January 1, 2019 and identified as leases under IAS 17 and IFRIC 4.
+The Group applies the relief rule to inherit the earlier definition of leasing at the transition.
+This means that it is applied on all contracts entered into before January 1, 2019 and identified as leases under IAS 17 and IFRIC 4.